HendrikThePendric/nvim-config/README.md

 #### Use cases and their implementations

-- [ ] Create/edit/delete files and directories and visually inspect the project directory structure: use both native Vim functionality and `nvim-tree.lua` (setup in vinegar style, see [docs section 4.1](https://github.com/kyazdani42/nvim-tree.lua/blob/master/doc/nvim-tree-lua.txt))
+- [x] Create/edit/delete files and directories and visually inspect the project directory structure: use both native Vim functionality and `nvim-tree.lua` (setup in vinegar style, see [docs section 4.1](https://github.com/kyazdani42/nvim-tree.lua/blob/master/doc/nvim-tree-lua.txt))
 - [x] Navigate to a file by name: Telescope `builtin.git_files`
-- [ ] Navigate to a related file, i.e. from a component to a CSS module or a test file: `jumpwire.nvim`
+- [ ] [DEFER] Navigate to a related file, i.e. from a component to a CSS module or a test file: `jumpwire.nvim`. (deferred because this would require project specific setup IMO and I don't think that's worth the effort)
 - [x] List open files (buffers) and select one: Telescope `builtin.buffers`

 ### Code navigation